A little history beforehand

 Sorbet is a very old way of making ice cream.
-Already in the Antiquity brought slaves from the mountains of ice.
-That which had not melted in the end was mixed with fruits or spices and thus represents the Preform of the sorbets dar.
+Already in the Antiquity slaves fetched ice from the mountains.
+That which was not melted at the end was mixed with fruits or spices and thus represents the Preform of the sorbets dar.

 The sorbet of today

-In Italian it's called sorbetto.
-We use the French term "sorbet".
-In the high kitchen sorbet is often served as Intermediate course in the menu, to serve as a loosener and neutralizer.
+In Italian, it is called sorbetto.
+Here, the French term "sorbet" is used.
+In upscale cuisine, sorbet is often served as a Intermediate course in the menu, to serve as a loosener and neutralizer.
 But also as Dessert it's very popular.

 There are exact Guidelineswhat a sorbet can and cannot contain these days: